 We will not use information you submit for any purpose other than the lawsuit, without your permission.

 FAQs About the Chipotle Short-Change Class Action

 The lawsuit alleges that Chipotle has deliberatively failed to give the correct change to customers paying with cash and the conduct is benefiting Chipotle, not the customer.

 On August 20, 2020, a Class Action Complaint was filed against Chipotle Mexican Grill, Inc. (“Chipotle”) in the Court of Common Pleas of Allegheny County, Pennsylvania, contending that Chipotle misappropriated money belonging to its customers in violation of Pennsylvania law – including the Pennsylvania Unfair Trade Practices and Consumer Protection Law.
 Chipotle accomplished this misappropriation by short-changing its customers who used cash for purchases.
-Click here to view a copy of the Complaint.
+The case was moved to Federal Court, and an Amended Complaint was filed on January 26, 2022.
+Click here to view a copy of the amended Complaint.

 What is a Class Action?

 Class actions sometimes get a bad rap.
 It may look frivolous on the surface to bring a claim for a seemingly small transgression, such as an overcharge of 53¢, but there is logic to class actions.
 No one in their right mind is going to spend thousands of dollars on an attorney to fight over 53¢.
 Yet if the defendant (in this case, Chipotle) is actually guilty of overcharging or under-delivering, it may be profiting by hundreds of thousands of dollars at the expense of its customers.
 That defendant may even be counting on the fact that an individual would not fight over 53¢.